Special-K-s-Flightsim-Bots/DCSServerBot/README.md

   discord:                      # Optional: specify discord roles that are allowed to use this server
     - '@everyone'               # Attention: people can not self-link on these servers and have to be liked properly already!
   channels:
     status: 1122334455667788    # The Discord channel to display the server status embed and players embed into.
 Right click on your channel and select "Copy Channel ID".
+You can disable it with -1
     chat: 8877665544332211      # The Discord channel for the in-game chat replication.
 You can disable it with setting it to -1.
     admin: 1188227733664455     # The channel where you can fire admin commands to this server.
 You can decide if you want to have a central admin channel or server specific ones.
 See bot.yaml for more.
     voice: 1827364518273645     # The voice channel, where people need to connect to (if force_voice is true).